SEAMS-Project/astroCAMP/datasets/README.md

 - a description of the science case and usage in the benchmark

 See the `README.md` in each subfolder for details.

+## PREESM dataset
+The simulator used to generate heterogeneous conmfigurations is available on [framagit](https://framagit.org/eclat/breizh-hackathon/simulateur.git).